wynhsu/m13-exercise-1/README.md

 # m13-exercise-1
 This is the final project that utilizes all the skills learned in this course.
-My favorite candy is Reese's Peanutbutter Cups
+My favorite candy is sour patch kids.